OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/TCP.Watch.01/README.md

 YouTube has it: https://youtu.be/6Dz-3qKJtjk

 #### Connect it to the Server's network
+> Note: The way to configure the _server_ so it emits its own network (like a WiFi hotspot) is described [here](https://github.com/OlivierLD/raspberry-coffee#raspberry-pi-as-an-access-point-and-internet-access).

 The Nav Server (like the one at [RESTNavServer](https://github.com/OlivierLD/raspberry-coffee/tree/master/RESTNavServer)) can emit its own network.
 This TCP Watch we talk about here can connect to this network, to consume the data it produces, through REST apis.